invrainbow/codeperfect/docs/docs/setting-up-debugger.md

 You'll need [the Delve debugger](https://github.com/go-delve/delve).
 You can install the latest version from their [docs](https://github.com/go-delve/delve/blob/master/Documentation/installation/README.md).

-Then, make sure Delve is installed correctly: open a Bash shell and run `which dlv`.
+Make sure Delve is installed correctly by opening a terminal and running `which dlv` on Mac/Linux and `where dlv` on Windows.
+If it's not able to find it, you may need to update your `PATH`.

 :::info

-CodePerfect locates the `dlv` binary the same way, by running `which dlv` inside a Bash shell.
-You don't need to configure anything; just run `which dlv` in a shell and make sure the right path pops up.
+CodePerfect locates the `dlv` binary the same way.
+You don't need to configure anything else — just run `which dlv` in bash on Mac/Linux and `where dlv` in cmd on Windows, and make sure it prints out the right path.

 :::